Timzhouyes/Thoughts/_posts/2019-03-27-AngularJS-Tutorial-learning.md

 # 11. Routing and Multiple Views

 This step is to create different views for different devices.
-And if we create the view s manually
+And if we create the views manually, it will be hard to maintain .
+So that we choose to use templates autogenerate views on website.